craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 ###### 'Cat's Claw' Squad

 #### Goblin Dissenters
 Not all of the Goblin of Kailkeep are loyal to the Kobolds.
 Some fight their way through Kailkeep as any other civilized person would, wishing to ascend and escape.
-Generally, these Goblins will gather together for the protection community provides, and fly the banner of one of the Blood Clans .
+Generally, these Goblins will gather together for the protection community provides, and fly the banner of one of the Blood Clans, for recognition more than any real relation.

 ###### Gang
 ###### Gang